-A doctor of osteopathic medicine (DO) is a physician licensed to practice medicine, perform surgery and prescribe medication.
-Like allopathic physicians (or MDs), osteopathic physicians complete four years of medical school and can choose to practice in any specialty of medicine.
+A doctor of osteopathic medicine (DO) is a physician licensed to practice medicine, perform surgery, and prescribe medication.
+Like allopathic physicians (MDs), osteopathic physicians complete four years of medical school and can choose to practice in any specialty of medicine.
 However, osteopathic physicians receive an additional 300 to 500 hours in the study of hands-on manual medicine and the body's musculoskeletal system.

-Osteopathic doctors practice in all specialties of medicine, ranging from emergency medicine and cardiovascular surgery to psychiatry and geriatrics.
-A majority use many of the medical and surgical treatments that are used by other medical doctors.
+Osteopathic doctors practice in all specialties of medicine, ranging from such primary care disciplines as family medicine, general internal medicine, and pediatrics to such specialized disciplines as surgery, oncology, and psychiatry A majority use many of the medical and surgical treatments that are used by other medical doctors.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - Doctors of Osteopathic Medicine, American Osteopathic Association

 - This site includes FAQs about osteopathic medicine, information about a DO's education and training, and much more.

 - Colorado Society of Osteopathic Medicine